edwinfmn/backend-interview-project-app-template/INSTRUCTIONS.md

 ## Items to Focus On

-In addition to fulfilling the requirements of the service, special attention should be made to:
+In addition to fulfilling the requirements of the serv, special attention should be made to:
 - Providing a flexible data model so that new Services can be added, or their cost changed in the future.
-- Efficient and correct calculation of service costs.
+- Efficient and correct calculation of serv costs.
 - For the sake of simplicity and respect to your time, do the simplest possible solution and write down what you would do if you had unlimited time to work on the solution.
 We will discuss these in the subsequent call to completing this assessment.